johneiser/SLAE/docs/_posts/2017-09-29-Assignment-1.md

 print "\"%s\"" % code
 ```

 And there you have it - a bind tcp shellcode and its very own generator.
+You can find the all the code to this challenge at [https://github.com/johneiser/SLAE/tree/master/assignments/Assignment_1](https://github.com/johneiser/SLAE/tree/master/assignments/Assignment_1).

 <br>